Cambridge-Hands-On-Science/Experiments/Experiments/Engineering/Trebuchets.md

 **Before Mitigation**: Likelihood: 3, Severity: 2, Overall: 6

 **Mitigation**: The supports are solid to reduce possibility of fingers being in way of arm.
 Given the launch position, it is highly unlikely that the person discharging the weapon will be at risk of this.
 Therefore, one must be aware of anyone else who may get in the way.
+Firing pins have string attached so trebuchet can be fired from a distance.
 Call first aider if required.

 **After Mitigation**: Likelihood: 2, Severity: 2, Overall: 4